Star Citizen: Refunds and policy changes

 Additional cases regarding Star Citizen refunds have received attention from the media.
 A hoax perpetrated by an anonymous Redditor in September 2017 claimed that they had worked over the course of five weeks to procure a US$45,000 refund was reported by Ars Technica and forced the outlet to retract the story after it was disproven.
 A few months later, in December, it was reported that a backer had spent almost three months requesting a US$24,000 refund and had initiated a small claims court case against Cloud Imperium Games.
 In the same report, a second backer stated they were attempting to receive a US$16,700 refund from the project.
 The first case was forwarded to the Better Business Bureau.

 Following a discussion with the Better Business Bureau, Cloud Imperium Games made changes to their website and further revised their terms of service.
-Site changes were designed to more clearly communicate the state of the project, define the purchase as a "pledge", and “inform potential buyers there may be product delivery delays and to check the roadmap site before he/she chooses to click the final OK box and provide payment.”
+Site changes were designed to more clearly communicate the state of the project, define the purchase as a "pledge", and “inform potential buyers there may be product delivery delays and to check the roadmap site before they choose to click the final OK box and provide payment.”
 The new terms of service opened refund requests to a 14-day "cancellation period", but Cloud Imperium Games claimed that they also maintained a company policy to refund backers within 30 days.

 In July 2018, a backer initiated a small claims court case against Cloud Imperium Games to refund US$4,496.
 It was reported that he had "grown disillusioned with the title's numerous delays, broken promises, and changes in scope".
 He argued that changes to the game would limit his ability to play due to disability.
 In court, Cloud Imperium Games argued that the backer's involvement in an early tester program called "Evocati" proved that they were actively providing a product to him.
 When an arbitration clause from the project's terms of service was brought up, the backer argued that he was covered under the original terms of service as he had backed the project prior to changes to the terms of service.
 Cloud Imperium Games provided evidence that a "vast majority" of the backer's purchases were made after the change and that he would have had to accept the revised terms of service when making any new purchase.
 The judge presiding the case sided with Cloud Imperium Games and ruled against the backer.
 In a Forbes magazine report from May 2019, it was alleged that the backer continued to purchase ships after the lawsuit was closed.
 The same report noted that a Freedom of Information Act request had shown that the U.S. Federal Trade Commission had received 129 complaints concerning Cloud Imperium Games.